virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

     - `vtypeText` *[optional]* - custom error message to be displayed instead of the default one, provided by *vtype* for this field.
 The default value is *' '* (blank space).

 !!! note
-    `vtypeText` is applied only in case the *vtype* value is set; otherwise, it is ignored.
+    The *vtypeText* parameter is applied only in case the *vtype* value is set, otherwise, it is ignored.

 ### string
 The basic text field.